 The RTTOV v13 Science and Validation Report describes or gives links to the scientific basis of the model and describes in more detail the new scientific changes made.
 The RTTOV v13 Test Plan and Test Log document the tests carried out on the new code before delivery.
 The most up to date versions of these reports, including this user guide, can be viewed at the NWP SAF web site: https://nwp-saf.eumetsat.int/site/software/rttov/ in pdf format on the RTTOV pages.
-There is also a Performance Test Log which documents the run times of RTTOV v13.0 on a few platforms and compares these to the equivalent RTTOV v12.3 run times.
+There are also Performance Test Logs which document the run times of each RTTOV v13.x release compared to those for the previous version on a few platforms.